rupeshtiwari/future-blogs/_drafts/azure-service-bus-basics.md

 ![](https://imgur.com/66PmFsy.png)

 Once it is expired where it goes?
-These meessages will be dissapared they will not be shown on the Service Bus Explorere also.
+These messages will be disappeared they will not be shown on the Service Bus Explorer also.

 ### One is on the Entity itself